- 1. You must have reached preservation age.

-- pension income paid from a TRIP to a fund member is tax-free for over-60s, which means tax is payable only on the reduced taxable income from a person’s salary.
+- pension payments from a TRIP to a fund member are tax-free for over-60s, which means tax is payable only on the reduced taxable income from a person’s salary.
 (For under-60s, pension income still forms part of an individual’s assessable income and the individual is eligible for a 15% pension offset/rebate.)

 For example: Joan is 62 and earns $90,000 a year plus super.
 If she does nothing, her income tax bill will be $21,247 plus 2% Medicare levy of $1800, taking the total tax take to $23,047 (for the 2015/2016 year).
-Joan would have paid the same amount of tax for the 2014/2015 year as well.
 She decides to commence a typical TRIP strategy.
 She salary sacrifices $26,000 into super (her annual concessional cap is $35,000 and her employer contributes $8,550 in Superannuation Guarantee payments).
-She then receives pension income from her TRIP, which is tax-free so the pension income doesn’t form part of her taxable income.
+She then receives pension payments from her TRIP, which is tax-free so the pension payments don’t form part of her taxable income.
 Her taxable income is reduced to $64,000 and Joan’s pension income is tax-free.
 Joan’s income tax bill is now $13,627 ($12,347 income tax plus $1,280 Medicare levy) rather than $23,047 ($21,247 income tax plus $1800 Medicare Levy), although her additional super contributions are subject to 15% contributions tax of $3,900.
 In summary, Joan has saved at least $5,520 in total taxes (while boosting her super account by $22,100, after contributions tax is deducted).
 Potentially, if Joan runs a self-managed super fund, she can offset the 15% contributions tax by receiving franked dividends from Australian shares.

 7. Not all super funds offer TRIPs.